Quebec introduces credit card regulations aimed at curbing consumer debt

 The Quebec government has issued several changes to credit card payments in an effort to help those in the province manage their debt more effectively.

 Beginning Thursday, Quebecers will be required to make a minimum monthly payment of two per cent of their credit card balance owing.
-The minimum monthly payment will increase again by .5 per cent in two years and again each year for six years.
+The minimum monthly payment will increase again by .5 per cent next year and again each year for five years.

 Additionally, banks have the option of increasing the minimum monthly payments to five per cent of the balance owing right away.